 Wombwell Ings is probably the most significant floodplain grazing marsh in the Barnsley area.
 Other sites include: Broomhill Flash, Park Hill Brickworks, Edderthorpe Ings, Wath Ings, Doveside, Carlton Marsh and Wilthorpe Marsh.
 RSPB Old Moor includes new and modified areas of this type.

-Floodplain meadows and grazing marshes are replacements for the natural cover of wet woodland on alluvial soils in river floodplain areas.
+Floodplain Meadows and Grazing Marshes are found on alluvial soils in river floodplain areas.
 They are sustained after winter flooding by summer hay-cut and consequent grazing or spring and summer grazing resulting in differences in vegetative cover.